tyedem/Health-App-Analytics/README.md

 # **Prepare**

 ## **Storage**
 The data has been warehoused in BigQuery.
 Some datasets could not immediately be loaded into BigQuery due to data type issues with the datetime columns.
 This was immediately resolved using R and the library `flipTime` to convert these columns into datetime format.
 Duplicates were checked and removed from all datasets.
-Only 2 minute_sleep and sleep_day contained duplicated.
-Nulls were only identified in the the Fat column of weight_log_info dataset.
+Only 2 minute_sleep and sleep_day contained duplicates.
+Nulls were only identified in the the Fat column of the weight_log_info dataset.
 These were not removed, since there is other valuable user data in the respective rows.
 Outliers were examined using boxplots, but no issues were identified.
 Following these steps, all data was loaded into BigQuery.

 ## **Organization**
 The data is organized in long format which is ideal for performing advanced statistical analysis and graphing.
 Every dataset contains the Id variable, which serves as the primary key to link all datasets together.